Wi-Fi 7 just got decidedly closer.

 Specifically, the support for AFC means each Wi-Fi 7 broadcaster can use more broadcasting power and better flexible antenna designs.
 How much more?
 That depends.

-But it’s estimated that AFC can bring the broadcasting power up to 36 dBm (from the current 30 dBm max) or 4 watts (from 1 wat).
-The goal of AFC, at least initially, is to bring the 6GHz band’s range to be comparable with the 5GHz band — about 25% more.
+However, it's estimated that AFC can increase the broadcasting power to 36 dBm (from the current 30 dBm limit) or 4 watts (from 1 wat).
+The goal of AFC is to make the range of the 6GHz band comparable to that of the 5GHz band—about 25% more.

 When that happens, the MLO feature above will be truly powerful.
-But even then, Wi-Fi 7’s range will remain the same as that of Wi-Fi 6.
-Its improvement is that its 6GHz band now has a longer reach than in Wi-Fi 6E.
+But even then, Wi-Fi 7's range will remain the same as that of Wi-Fi 6, which is available only on the 5GHz band.
+Its improvement is that its 6GHz band now has a more extended reach than in Wi-Fi 6E.
+In other words, AFC allows the 6GHz band to have at least the same range as the 5GHz.
+And that's significant.

-All hardware released before that is said to be capable of handling AFC, which, when applicable, can be turned on via firmware updates.
+This feature requires certification, and its availability is expected to vary from one region to another.
+Hardware released before that is said to be capable of handling AFC, which, when applicable, can be turned on via firmware updates.

 A crude AFC analogy